usnistgov/MediScore/README.txt

       - Added per-probe pixel no-score
       - Averaging functionality now treats constant metrics (e.g. ActualThreshold) differently.
       - Renamed Mask Scorer test cases to conform to new format
+      - Added -1 as a threshold to binarize masks to all white where relevant.
     * Detection Scorer:
       - Fixed plot leakage issue for rendering.
     * Validator: